TIMELINE-News Corp and the phone-hacking scandal

 "deliberately thwart" the original hacking investigation.

-July 21 - Crone and Colin Myler, ex-editor of the News of
+July 21 - Tom Crone and Colin Myler, ex-editor of the News

 that he had been unaware in 2008 of an e-mail that suggested